The Eastern Star Initiation - The Order of the Eastern Star Exposed

 In 1875, Pythagoras Lodge No. 9 presented the Queen Esther Chapter No. 1 officers with their first badges, known as Rosettes.
 This presentation was made by Worthy Patron Thornton A. Jackson, who wished the chapter success and prosperity in the work they were entering.
 He admonished the officers to wear the Rosettes with dignity, keeping the memory of the five (5) Heroines: Adah, Ruth, Esther, Martha, and Electa ever before them.

-In closing, Brother Jackson stated "To you Queen Esther and Associates, the representatives of the rays of the Beautiful Star and from whom comes the most charming, the most prophetic and the most instructive lessons of the Old and New Testaments.
+In closing, Brother Jackson stated, "To you Queen Esther and Associates, the representatives of the rays of the Beautiful Star, from whom comes the most charming, the most prophetic, and the most instructive lessons of the Old and New Testaments.
 May you always throw an air of beauty and solemnity around all you bring thousands to worship Him."
 This has been our charge as bona fide Order of Eastern Stars members from 1875 to now.

 And so it was one hundred years after the founding of the first Black Lodge of Free and Accepted Masons, Queen Esther Chapter No. 1, Order of the Eastern Star, was officially instituted in the City of Washington in the District of Columbia.